-Even windows that are holding up pretty could benefit from modern double pane technology if they are more than 20 years old.
-Today’s window panes offer better insulation, more efficient UV protection, and are filled with insulating argon gas.
+Even windows that are holding up pretty well could benefit from modern double pane technology if they are more than 20 years old.
+Today’s window panes offer better insulation and more efficient UV protection and are filled with insulating argon gas.

 Shop for the Best in Double Glazed Windows

-If it looks like you might need a replacement of your double glazed windows, we invite you to take a look at our website and learn more about the many window options we offer.
+If it looks like you might need a replacement for your double-glazed windows, we invite you to take a look at our website and learn more about the many window options we offer.

-We offer a free quote to all our customers, so don’t hesitate to give us a call!
+We offer a free quote to all our customers, so don’t hesitate to get in touch today!